Ryah/Rosie-Addon-Suite/README.md

 - Fixed payment calculator filling "000000064" or showing adjustments when the first item has subs disabled and there is a substitution already on that item.
 Caused by code assuming the "Enable Subs" alert modal would always show up, causing the clickTargetButton function to try and click a button that doesn't exist.
 Now checks if the Enable Subs box appears or not.

+- Made Results for payment cal disappear if sub box is not visible.

 ## [1.592] - 2021-01-10